 Link to the Integrating Child, Youth and Family Services Strategy: Birth to 25 years document

-Find out about long day care and occasional care in Nillumbik
+Find out about the Eltham and Panton Hill Playhouses, long day care, occasional care and school holiday care in Nillumbik

 Find out about inclusion support service information for children with a disability, the Home and Community Care Program for Younger People and other activities

 Details about infectious diseases and illnesses including head lice, gastro, chicken pox and more.

 The Early Years Infrastructure Plan and principles is designed to meet community needs for quality early learning outcomes and care for the next ten years.

 Information about extra support available for families, including in-home family mentoring and Best Start

 Information about maternal and child health services, parenting information sessions, parent groups and in-home family mentoring support

 The Nillumbik Parenting Hub offers a range of information sessions, workshops and resources for parents, grandparents and carers